Fix 1: Update the Problematic Driver

 If a driver is incompatible, Windows may fail to load it.
 In most cases, you can fix such issues by merely updating the driver.
 Hence, you should start with that.

-Step 1: Right-click the Start button and select Device Manager from the list.
+Step 1: Right-click the Start icon and select Device Manager from the list.

-Step 2: Navigate to the problematic driver, right-click on it, and select Update driver.
+Step 2: Locate the problematic driver, right-click on it, and select Update driver.

 After that, follow the on-screen instructions to finish updating the driver and see if the error appears again.

-Step 2: Navigate to the troublesome driver, right-click on it, and select Properties.
+Step 2: Locate the troublesome driver, right-click on it, and select Properties.

-Step 3: Under the Driver tab, click on Roll Back Driver.
+Step 3: Under the Driver tab, click Roll Back Driver.

 Step 4: Select a reason for the rollback and click on Yes to continue.

-When you restart your computer, Windows will restore the previous version of driver to fix the ‘A driver cannot load on this device’ error.
+When you restart your computer, Windows will restore the previous version of the driver to fix the “A driver cannot load on this device” error.

 Memory Integrity is a feature in Windows Security that may prevent a driver from loading at times.
-You might see the ‘A driver cannot load on this device’ error when that happens.
 Microsoft recommends that you disable the Memory Integrity feature to get rid of it.

 Step 2: Go to Device security.